The Real Life, mundane version of the Mayfly-December Romance.

 A favorite trope of Danielle Steel, and one where she frequently displays a blatant Double Standard.
 However, the Double Standard is not based on gender, but rather the type of character—a hero/heroine can easily date or marry someone 20-25 older/younger—or in two extreme cases, 40-something years older.
 Even a virtual case of ephebophilia was presented as a romance—a 40-something year old man and a 16 year old girl (she was his daughter's best friend) fell in love and planned to marry as soon as she turned 18.
 Meanwhile, a villain is said to look ridiculous dating someone a mere 15 years younger than him.

 This happens in The Dresden Files books Small Favor.
 When Harry Dresden, who at this point is in his early thirties, begins a relationship with Anastasia Luccio, who grew up during Victorian times.
 One book later in Turn Coat Harry mentions that they have "wild monkey sex."
+They both expect to potentially live centuries, however.

 Julius Caesar gets together with Servilia, mother of his adopted brother Marcus Brutus, in Conn Iggulden's Emperor books.
 In these books, Caesar and Brutus are the same age.
-There's also the romance between Brutus and Alexandria; the age difference there isn't as great, but Alexandria has enough of a bosom to distract Marcus and Gaius when the boys are both 10 years old.

 In Devon Monk's Allie Beckstrom novel Magic to the Bone, Allie is shocked to see that her last stepmother is at most a year older than she is.
 Violet admits that she would be shocked, too, if her father married someone her age, but assures her it was a love match.